New Faculty Orientation

 Part-Time Faculty Excellence in Teaching Award

 All faculty members who taught less than full-time in the preceding calendar year are eligible to be nominated for the Part-Time Faculty Excellence in Teaching Award.
 One award may be bestowed in each academic college annually.
 The award will consist of a certificate and a monetary award of $1,000.
-For additional information, visit:
+This policy is currently being updated and will be posted soon.

 2014 Award Winners